RuipingWang06/Legacy_MES_Arista_DPPM/docs/01_background.md

 - Part Number
 - MPN

-> Purpose: For traceability, analysis, and long-term planning in Arista's internal systems.
+> Purpose: To import the data into Arista’s internal systems for further analysis and traceability.

 #### 2. Internal Power BI Report

 Includes:
 - Start Date
 - Consumed Quantity
 - Failed Quantity
+- DPPM
 - Supplier
 - Part Number
 - MPN

+> To enable our internal team to monitor DPPM (Defective Parts Per Million) on a daily basis.